Typhoon Sanba

-Typhoon Sanba, known in the Philippines as Super Typhoon Karen, was the strongest tropical cyclone worldwide in 2012.
+Typhoon Sanba, (Note: The name Sanba (Mandarin: 三巴, [sän˥ pä˥]) was contributed by Macau and refers to the Ruins of Saint Paul's in Mandarin.) known in the Philippines as Typhoon Karen, was the strongest tropical cyclone worldwide in 2012.
 The sixteenth named storm and tenth typhoon of the annual typhoon season, Sanba formed as a tropical depression east of the Philippines on September 10.
 The storm gradually intensified as it moved generally northward in an area favorable for tropical development.
 The system was soon upgraded to a tropical storm less than a day after formation and subsequently further to a typhoon on September 12.

 Later that day, Sanba entered a phase of rapid intensification, and quickly strengthened.
 On September 13, the system attained its peak intensity with maximum sustained winds of 125 mph (205 km/h), and a barometric pressure of 900 mbar (hPa; 26.58 inHg), becoming the strongest typhoon in the Western Pacific Ocean since Megi in 2010.
 Accelerating towards more northerly latitudes, a period of gradual weakening ensued afterwards as its eye expanded.
 It made landfall on South Korea late on September 17 as a typhoon before transitioning into an extratropical cyclone the following day.
 Sanba's remnants tracked into the Primorsky Krai region of eastern Russia before they were last noted on September 19.

 Passing just to the west of Japan, Sanba caused extensive losses to agriculture, forestry, and fishing industries on the islands of Okinawa Prefecture.
 Further inland on Kōchi and Gifu Prefectures, heavy rains damaged agricultural regions and washed out numerous roads.
 Losses on both prefectures totalled to ¥2.5 billion (US$31.8 million).
 Upon its landfall on the Korean Peninsula on September 17, it became the first time in 50 years that the peninsula had been struck by at least four typhoons in a single year.
 In South Korea, torrential rainfall also washed out road systems and inundated crop land, as well as damaged infrastructure.
 Losses there associated with Sanba totaled to ₩365.7 billion (US$328 million).
 In North Korea, the heavy precipitation worsened preexisting flood conditions initially started by Tropical Storm Khanun two months prior.
 In all, the typhoon killed six people and caused US$361 million in losses.